bmcmahen/create-bento/Readme.md

 ## Usage

-Currently, `create-bento` requires yarn.
 Create a new library using the following command:

 ```
 yarn global add create-bento